 Download a copy of the Complaining when annual review not completed (model letter), or use the text below.

-Complaining when an LA has not completed the annual review of an EHC plan: Model letter 8
+Template Letter: Complaining when an LA has not carried out OR not completed the annual review of an EHC plan

 All of the parts of this letter in bold will need to be changed or deleted so that they are relevant to your situation.